luisibanez/M-Tutorial/source/BasicCodeLifeCycle_Lesson.rst

     write "hello2",!
     quit

-save the program and quit the editor.
+save the program and quit the editor. (note the space on the beginning of the 2nd and 3rd lines)

 Compiling Externally